Neo-Vedanta: Unification of Hinduism

 The tendency of "a blurring of philosophical distinctions" has also been noted by Mikel Burley.
 Lorenzen locates the origins of a distinct Hindu identity in the interaction between Muslims and Hindus, and a process of "mutual self-definition with a contrasting Muslim other", which started well before 1800.
 Both the Indian and the European thinkers who developed the term "Hinduism" in the 19th century were influenced by these philosophers.

-Within these so-called doxologies Advaita Vedanta was given the highest position, since it was regarded to be most inclusive system.
-Vijnanabhiksu, a 16th-century philosopher and writer, is still an influential proponent of these doxologies.
+Within these so-called doxographies Advaita Vedanta was given the highest position, since it was regarded to be most inclusive system.
+Vijnanabhiksu, a 16th-century philosopher and writer, is still an influential proponent of these doxographies.
 He's been a prime influence on 19th century Hindu modernists like Vivekananda, who also tried to integrate various strands of Hindu thought, taking Advaita Vedanta as its most representative specimen.

 Influence of yogic tradition

 While Indologists like Paul Hacker and Wilhelm Halbfass took Shankara's system as the measure for an "orthodox" Advaita Vedanta, the living Advaita Vedanta tradition in medieval times was influenced by, and incorporated elements from, the yogic tradition and texts like the Yoga Vasistha and the Bhagavata Purana.
 The Yoga Vasistha became an authoritative source text in the Advaita vedanta tradition in the 14th century, while Vidyāraņya's Jivanmuktiviveka (14th century) was influenced by the (Laghu-)Yoga-Vasistha, which in turn was influenced by Kashmir Shaivism.
 Vivekananda's 19th century emphasis on nirvikalpa samadhi was preceded by medieval yogic influences on Advaita Vedanta.
 In the 16th and 17th centuries, some Nath and hatha yoga texts also came within the scope of the developing Advaita Vedanta tradition.